Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 STUDENTS

-At this program, students don’t merely memorize government structures – they learn how to?think?using the “economic way of thinking.”
+At this program, students don’t merely memorize government structures – they learn how to think using the “economic way of thinking.”
 They examine the incentives, trade-offs and unintended consequences of the decisions behind public policy – from the Founding Fathers’ writing of the Constitution to current Supreme Court cases.

 Learn More